 Healthwatch Stockton-on-Tees Volunteers

-Expectations and policies and procedures relating to volunteers, including Board members, are referred to in this Handbook and detailed in our Healthwatch Volunteer Handbook which you can find at http://www.healthwatchstocktonontees.co.uk/volunteering.
+Expectations and policies and procedures relating to volunteers, including Board members, are referred to in this Handbook and detailed in our Healthwatch Volunteer Handbook which you can find online here: Healthwatch Stockton-on-Tees Volunteering Handbook.

 What is Healthwatch?